tomxp411/opcode-table-maker/Markdown/X16 Reference - Appendix E - 65C816 Processor.md

 ### CLV

+**Clear Overflow**

 ```text
 SYNTAX         MODE          HEX LEN CYCLES      FLAGS
 CLV            imp           B8  1   2           .v...... .
 ```

+Overflow is _set_ when the result of an addition operation goes up through $80 or subtraction goes down through $80.

+CLV clears the overflow flag.
+There is no "SEV" instruction, but overflow can be set with SEP #$40.

 [top](#instructions-by-opcode)

 ---

 ### CMP

+**Compare**

 ```text
 SYNTAX         MODE          HEX LEN CYCLES      FLAGS